3.1 Quantify nutrient loads from biosolids disposition

 Overview

-In Florida, permitted wastewater treatment facilities (WWTFs) are required to report the quantity and disposition of biosolids to the Florida Department of Environmental Protection (FDEP).
-This information is part of monthly Discharge Monitoring Reports (DMRs) mandated by their permit (see Chapter 1.1).
-Review of submitted DMRs and discussion with representatives from the six major WWTFs in Sarasota County confirmed that all transport the biosolids to the Charlotte County Bio-Recycling Facility.
-This facility is operated under contract by Synagro and co-located with the Charlotte County solid waste landfill.
-The facility meets FDEP and EPA rules governing production of Class AA biosolids.
-There is no known land spreading of biosolids from WWTFs in Sarasota County other than those purchased from Synagro or a similar Class AA composting operation.
-Land spreading of biosolids is allowed by Sarasota County Ordinance (Sec.
-54-188) under strict permitted conditions consistent with Florida law (F.A.C.
+Review of DMRs and discussions with operators of the six major WWTFs in Sarasota County confirm that all biosolids are transported to the Charlotte County Bio-Recycling Facility.
+This facility, operated by Synagro and co-located with the Charlotte County landfill, meets FDEP and EPA regulations for producing Class AA biosolids.
+There is no known direct land spreading of WWTF-generated biosolids in Sarasota County, aside from commercial Class AA compost products like those from Synagro.
+Land spreading remains allowed under strict permitting consistent with state law (F.A.C.
 Ch.
-62-620) (see Chapter 3.3).
+62-620) and local ordinance (Sec.
+54-188) (see Chapter 3.3).

 Synagro biosolids processing facility in Charlotte County, Florida.
 Source: Synagro